 “Killing Rag-heads for Jesus”

 In the article “Killing Ragheads for Jesus,” Chris Hedges dives deep into a discussion of the moral issues and contradictions that characterize military service in the contemporary U.S. It has become a feature of our culture that people reflexively confer praise on everyone that wears a uniform, “thanking” soldiers for their service.
 As a result, there is almost no critical thought afforded to how military culture can, by virtue of being good at making good soldiers, simultaneously produce killers and other ambiguous characters like Army sniper Chris Kyle.
-Our preference is to memorialize, even lionize them as heroes, without giving much thought to human complexity.
-Deviance, which is to say “murder,” was in this case produced as a byproduct of their military training.
-Our failure to recognize this to some extent dishonors people who serve.
-When military service is celebrated to the point it is fetishized, soldiers are objectified; they are rendered object-like and emptied of their humanity because we want to indulge collective national fantasies.
+Our national narratives, it might be argued, memorialize and even lionize soldiers as heroes, without giving much thought to human complexity.

 “War,” he says, “promotes killers and racists; each side reduces the other to objects” (p.21).
 “Rape, mutilation, sexual abuse are the natural outcome of a world in which human beings are objects” (p.103-104).
 Thus it follows, the excuse for immoral behavior derives from the belief that the work they carry out is merely their duty, which they carry out for the greater good (p.10).